 Filing on time is important.
 Late reports may receive $250 in fees and LLCs may be revoked or dissolved.

 LLCs are also subject to a Franchise Tax Fee.
 This fee is paid every year and is based on income.
 It ranges from $25 to $4,500.
 Taxes are due within 30 days of the end of the tax year.
 A $100 late fee is charged on top of the balance owed.

 If you need help with your LCC, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.